 - In the Node editor view, select the relevant collection under Virtual collection.

 - In the Map to local collection field, select a collection.

 To define a virtual collection for a user-defined component

 - Select a custom component to which you want to assign a collection.

 This displays the object in the definition tree view.

-A new virtual collection is added in the definition tree view.
+This adds a new virtual collection in the definition tree view.

-Note: Use the Object type and Cursor required options to limit collection assignment further.
-Use the Object type option to ensure that the assigned collection must be a database collection of the given type.
-Use the Cursor required option to specify the point of the assigned collection which must be within an iteration above this.
+NOTE: Use Object type and Cursor required to limit collection assignment further.
+Use Object type to ensure that the assigned collection must be a database collection of the given type.
+Use Cursor required to specify the point of the assigned collection which must be within an iteration above this.